AaronTraas/Clash-Royale-Clan-Tools/README.rst

 Suggested usage on a Linux web server
 ==================================================

+This tool is a static site generator -- it generates static HTML, JavaScript, and CSS used to render the dashboard.
+If you wish to use this, you should set it up to run once per hour on your web server using :code:`cron` or similar.
+Below is an example setup on Linux.

 Assuming root is going to be running the script:

 1. Download and install this application